thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-of-pull-requests.md

 It is uncomfortable for people to just wait for a Pull Request to be approved.
 After all, anyone wants to feel productive.
 Which is why, they will start new work.
 This incentivises the creation of more work in progress and loads of context-switching.
 Work in progress is inventory.
 Inventory is money, money stuck into the system.
 It is money the organisation has invested but that does not generate any return unless the changes are put into the hands of the users in production.
 And context-switching is multitasking.
 Multitasking is a productivity killer.
 That is not pretty.

 Because of [Little's Law](https://en.wikipedia.org/wiki/Little%27s_law), work in progress has a significant negative effect on total lead time.
 Higher work in progress means more delays, longer times to market and higher costs of delay.
 As a consequence, we end with delayed delivery and delayed feedback.
 Learning decelerates.
 We become more risk averse.
 Hence, innovation falls flat.
-Eventually we go back to conservative solutions.
+Eventually, we go back to conservative solutions.

 To get things out sooner, we need to reduce the transaction cost.
 We need to minimise the cost of code reviews to reduce the work in progress, accelerate feedback and vastly reduce the time to market.